peri4n/my-site/posts/2016-09-17-welcome-to-bioinformat.markdown

 ---
 layout: post
-title: "Welcome to bioinform.at!"
+title: "Welcome to my blog"
-subtitle: "Hello world!"
 ---

 This is an example post.
 Use it at your own risk.